Margaretka15/BlogrLandingPage/README.md

 ## About the project! 👋

-The goal was to recreate the design below as accurately as possible using any tools I want.
+The goal was to recreate the design below as accurately as possible using any tools I wanted.

 ![Design preview for the Blogr landing page coding challenge](./design/desktop-preview.jpg)